Hüseyin Rahmi Gürpınar Museum

-Hüseyin Rahmi Gürpınar (1864-1944) was a famous writer specialized in daily life of İstanbul, mostly in a humorous way.
+Hüseyin Rahmi Gürpınar (1864–1944) was a writer specialized in daily life of Istanbul, mostly in a humorous way.
 During the 1912-1944 period, he lived on Heybeliada.
 His house is situated on top of a hill overlooking the Marmara Sea.
 After his death, the house was handed over to various museum authorities with the intention of establishing a historic house museum.
 For over half a century, it was neglected.
 Finally, the building was converted into a museum by the Ministry of Culture and Tourism with the support of Adalar Municipality.
 It was opened to visits in 2000.

-In 2013, İstanbul Metropolitan Municipality tried to convert the museum into a training center.
+In 2013, Istanbul Metropolitan Municipality tried to convert the museum into a training center.
 Upon public protests, its status remained unchanged.
 Currently, the museum is under restoration.